UNDERSTANDING WHAT HAPPENS LEGALLY AFTER BUS ACCIDENTS

 Each year, they are roughly 5.5 million car accidents that occur in the United States.
 But not all of the accidents involving vehicles on American roads involve individually owned cars.
 At times, they also involve vehicles relied upon for public transportation.
-In cases like these, they can be, but are not always, even more devastating than accidents involving individually owned vehicles.
+In cases like these, they can be even more devastating than accidents involving individually owned vehicles.
 Certainly, they have a greater potential to involve more victims.
 The question for many is what happens when these vehicles are involved in accidents in terms of personal injury claims, and how they work in terms of federal transportation laws.

 Perhaps some of the most common types of accidents that occur involving multi-passenger vehicles are bus accidents.
 Below are some of the issues that victims should be aware of involving personal injury matters and bus accidents.